kimberly-nguyense/LifeGamificationApp/README.md

 ## Tech Stack

 - C# and WPF for the UI
-- .NET Framework
+- .NET 8.0
-- Entity Framework for the database stuff
+- Entity Framework for database operations
 - Followed MVVM pattern (Model-View-ViewModel)

 ## Setup Instructions

 ### Requirements
 - Visual Studio 2022
-- .NET 7.0
+- .NET 8.0
 - Windows 10 or 11

 ### How to Run